Featured Business Credit Cards for Small and Medium Companies

 Some of the best small business cards offer generous rewards programs – Almost all small business credit cards offer perks as an incentive to use the card for everyday spending, business supplies, and equipment.
 These perks can include everything from travel rewards to points you can redeem for gift cards or cash back.

 You don’t necessarily need a Tax ID number to apply for a small business card – Although many people assume they need a Tax ID number of Employee Identification Number to qualify for a business card, that couldn’t be farther from the truth.
 In many cases, you can qualify for a business card by stating your business is a sole proprietorship and using your Social Security Number on the application.
 You don’t need to own a large business either; any activity you do on the side to earn extra money should be seen as business income in the eyes of the IRS.

 Business cards often offer larger lines of credit than personal credit cards – Because small business cards are offered to those with business expenses that may be higher than one’s personal expenses, small business cards often come with high lines of credit.
+Some even work as a balance transfer credit card with zero percent interest on balance transfer.
 And if you need to use your card for a large business purchase, having some flexibility is always a good thing.